All policies are reviewed and updated routinely. The following handbook is the most current.

 Students seeking transfer credit from another institution must submit course descriptions and transcripts to the School of Nursing and meet with the dean.
 All faculty are included in the evaluation and placement of transfer students in the nursing sequence and make recommendations regarding transfer of nursing credit to the dean.
 Standardized testing and validation of skills may be required based on the evaluation of transcripts.

 The Arkansas State Board of Nursing requires a criminal background check by the Federal Bureau of Investigation and by the Arkansas State Police for graduates of nursing schools.
 The Arkansas State Board of Nursing has the authority to deny application for nurse licensure to any person who has been convicted of a crime.
 A student who has been convicted of a crime should schedule an appointment with the dean of the School of Nursing.
 Additionally, a criminal background check will be conducted at students’ expense before students are allowed to participate in clinical experiences.

-Information regarding tuition and fees may be found on pages 18-21 of the Catalog.
-The Accreditation Commission for Education in Nursing, Inc. (ACEN; formerly NLN Accreditation Commission [NLNAC]) serves as an additional resource for this information.
-On an annual basis, the School of Nursing provides the ACEN with information regarding tuition, fees, and the length of the nursing program.
-The ACEN may be contacted at:
+Information regarding tuition and fees may be found in the UAM Catalog.
+The National League for Nursing commission for Nursing Education Accreditation (CNEA) serve as an additional resources for this information.
+On an annual basis, the School of Nursing provides the CNEA with information regarding tuition, fees, and the length of the nursing program.